anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 * Route53 config DNS

-By adding the IP of the machine to the hosted zone.
+Add the IP of the machine to a new A record for `books.lpgfmk.xyz`.
+Later in the [letsencrypt](#from-gitlab) section, I will add a second A record pointing to `www.books.lpgfmk.xyz`.

 * Test config

-By browsing to `books.domain.com` and expect errors from Laravel.
+Browse to `books.lpgfmk.xyz` and expect errors from Laravel.
 We fix these next

 ### Configure `.env`
 This is done only once then not touched again.
 Variables here should not live in source control.